Wisconsin NRHS is a chapter of the National Railway Historical Society.

 The Wisconsin Chapter was founded in 1950.
 Our purpose is to gather, preserve and disseminate information, both historic and current, pertaining to railroading in Wisconsin and the Upper Midwest.

 The chapter holds membership meetings on the the first Friday evening of most months in Fox Point, just north of Milwaukee.
 Meeting programs are presented by leading local railroad historians, photographers, enthusiasts, and people involved with the railroad industry.
 Meetings are always open to the public, and no admission fee is charged.
+If you find yourself aligned with the goals of the chapter, please consider joining.

 Bookmark the chapter's YouTube channel (youtube.com/@NRHSWis) and follow us on Facebook.